Heroes Are Our Heroes

 The No Fault Culture

 The base attribute is putting trust in place of blame.
-Listening to the nightly news, it might seem criminal to think that we should to stop looking for blame.
+Listening to the nightly news, it might seem criminal to think that we should stop looking for blame.
 The minute anything goes wrong, there is a resounding chorus of "Who is going to be fired?"
 In my job of fixing failures, only once have I recommended forcible terminating someone involved in a failure.
-However, I had altered purchase orders meeting this person's personal agenda.
+However, I had purchase orders this person had altered to achieve a personal agenda and benefit.

 Do not get me wrong, if a project does not need someone's skills, I have re-assigned them to different jobs, often off my project.
 There was no intent, however, of 'blaming' them for the problem.
-In fact, in most of these situations the blame lay at the feet of the person assigning them to the project initially knowing they did not have the skills—setting them up for personal failure.
-Other than a few rare occasions, blame achieves little.
+In fact, in most of these situations, the blame lay at the feet of the person assigning them to the project initially knowing they did not have the skills—setting them up for personal failure.
+Blame achieves little.
 It only distracts the focus from fixing the actual problem.